- Guaranteed for 2 full months

 One of the elements that can give interest to a black and white shot is contrast.
 Because you can’t use color to distinguish one element of your image from another the tonal variances become all the more important.
 This doesn’t mean you need to look for stark contrasts in every shot you want to convert to black and white – the subject matter will come into play here – but you should ponder how the contrast will come into play when composing your shot.

 Linked to contrast, the lighting in a black and white shot can be very important.
-For example – h3 or direct lighting will often add to contrast.
+For example – direct lighting will often add to contrast.
 Side lighting will reveal any texture that a subject might have (and in portraits will accentuate features) and light from any one direction will create shadows.
 All of these techniques can add interest to a black and white image – however they can also be distracting – so play with light with care.

 Patterns or shapes that can sometimes almost go unseen in color (due to the color itself drawing attention) can come alive in a black and white shot.
 Black and White shots that rely upon pattern can often take on an abstract quality.